Consultants yet to seek licences for cannabis treatments

-No consultant has applied for a licence to use medicinal cannabis to treat a patient, Health Minister Simon Harris has confirmed.
+No consultant has applied for a licence to use medicinal cannabis to treat a patient, Health Minister Simon Harris has confirmed, Evelyn Ring.

 “I know there are difficult cases out there and I know that, at a human level, our hearts would go out to anybody in a difficult case,” said Mr Harris.